 Another integral part of the CCPA was the Truth in Lending Act, which gives consumers a number of protections from various misleading and unfair credit billing practices.
 For example, it gives consumers a three-day window to back out of loan agreements without losing money.

-The Fair Housing Act (1968) — A part of the historic Civil Rights Act of 1968, the Fair Housing Act forbid sellers and landlords from discriminating against prospective renters and buyers based on protected class characteristics such as race, sex, marital status, national origin, religion and others.
+The Fair Housing Act (1968) — A part of the historic Civil Rights Act of 1968, the Fair Housing Act forbids sellers and landlords from discriminating against prospective renters and buyers based on protected class characteristics such as race, sex, marital status, national origin, religion and others.

 Although the law has been on the books for nearly four decades, critics say there are still many cases of housing discrimination every year; many of these cases may be an unintended consequence of using big data algorithms generated from credit reporting bureaus.